nabab/bbn/README.md

 ## By default the BBN framework returns a HTML document if there is no POST, and a JSON object otherwise.

-The [bbn-js](https://github.com/nabab/bbn-js) and [bbn-vue](https://github.com/nabab/bbn-vue) libraries and intimately related with this framework, and deal with its I/O.
+The [bbn-js](https://github.com/nabab/bbn-js) and [bbn-vue](https://github.com/nabab/bbn-vue) libraries are intimately related with this framework, and deal with its I/O.

 They catch each local link clicked, send them as a POST request, then deal with the response.